f0lg0/pyChat/README.md

 # Anonymousity

 To start using <app_name> you don't need any kind of account.
 Your precious personal data remains in your head, everything here is anonymous.
 You just need to care about your IP address, using a VPN is a good idea (everywhere in the Internet!).

 # Requirements

-* Python 3.x
-* socket
-* json
-* threading
-* sys
-* datetime
-* time
-* argparse
+Pip install the following packages.

 * dataclasses_json
 * pycryptodome
 * pyDHE
 * Eel

 # Run

 ### 1st option: